tejeswinisundaram/tejeswinisundaram.github.io/home.md

 permalink: /
 ---

+### About me
-I am currently working as a Project Assistant at the <a href= "http://hpc.serc.iisc.ernet.in/"> High Performance Computing laboratory </a> of<a href = "http://www.serc.iisc.in/"> Super Computing Education and Research Centre </a>, <a href = "http://www.iisc.ernet.in/">Indian Institute of Science. </a> My area of interests are in Parallel Computing, Computer Architecture, Machine Learning, and Heterogeneous Computing.
+I am currently a project assistant in the <a href= "http://hpc.serc.iisc.ernet.in/"> High Performance Computing laboratory </a> of the <a href = "http://www.serc.iisc.in/"> Super Computing Education and Research Centre </a>, at the <a href = "http://www.iisc.ernet.in/">Indian Institute of Science.
+The main focus of the lab is on Computer Architecture and High Performance Computing.
+My general interests are in the following topics:

+  * Heterogeneous Accelerator-based Architectures
+  * Parallel Computing
+  * Machine Learning
+  * Computer Architecture

 I graduated from <a href = "http://manipal.edu/mu.html"> Manipal Institute of Technology </a> with a B.Tech in Computer Science and Engineering with a CGPA of 9.41/10 in July 2015.
 Previously, I have worked with professors from Carnegie Mellon University  during the CMU - NITK IPTSE winter school, and have also interned at Microsoft Bangalore.

-Take a look around the website for more information. <br /><br/>For more about my past and present work, please see my <a href = "http://tejeswinisundaram.github.io/assets/tejeswini_resume.pdf"> CV </a>.
+See my  <a href = "http://tejeswinisundaram.github.io/assets/tejeswini_resume.pdf"> CV </a>  for additional details.